visionario2/Arabic-Urdu-Converter-From-and-To-Presentation-Forms/README.md

 Tweaked to also allow conversion from presentation forms A, which includes Urdu, and ligatures, which were not working.

-Characters not in the existing conversion list will need to be added.
+Characters to be converted but not in the arrays will need to be added.